Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-server-config-files.md

 **/etc/clickhouse-server/conf.d** – sub-folder for any (both) settings.

-File names of your xml files can be arbitrary but they applied in alphabetical order.
+File names of your xml files can be arbitrary but they are applied in alphabetical order.

 Examples: